yyrichy/docs/source/index.rst

 Documentation for the **BTE Northeast** build team.

-If you want to help build check out the :doc:`start` section for further information, including :ref:`join`.
+If you want to help build check out the :doc:`start` section for further information.

 .. note::